opis/opis.github.io/_projects/closure/2.4/03-features.md

 $closure = unserialize(serialize(new SerializableClosure($closure)))->getClosure();
 ```

-It also has support for type hints
+Type hints are supported as well

 ```php